panoply/vscode-liquid/README.md

 ## Single File Sections

-This extension also includes 6 additional syntax HTML tags.
+This extension also includes additional syntax HTML tags.
 These tags are used as code block references when developing single file sections with liquid files.

-They are **RESERVED** tags when using HTML.
+These tags are **RESERVED** for Shopify Liquid.

 - `<stream>`
 - `<snippet>`